Exam Day Checklist

 - Highlighter pens MAY ONLY BE USED on the question areas of an exam paper and on the resource materials.
-They must NOT be used in your answers at all.
+They must NOT be used on your answers at all.

 - Food (other than water and mints) are not permitted in an exam room

-- If you have a medical condition which necessitates you having food with you such as diabetes then please discuss this confidentially with the Exams Manager before your first exam.
+- If you have a medical condition, such as diabetes, then please discuss this confidentially with the Exams Manager before your first exam.

 Uniform and clothing for exams